-I am ably assisted by Tim Upson, the Deputy Director, who looks after the Garden’s collections, estate and landscape.
-I have 5 other heads of department, responsible for Administration, Development, Education, Horticulture and the Science and Plants for Schools programme.
+The Curator (position currently vacant) acts as my Deputy Director, undertakes active research and is responsible for the Garden’s collections.
+I have five other heads of department, responsible for Administration, Development, Education, Horticulture and the Science and Plants for Schools programme.
 Together we develop plans and processes to ensure that the Garden maintains excellent standards in all its activities.

 I have an active research group interested in the evolution and development of floral diversity in the angiosperms.
 We are particularly focused on understanding how surface features of petals, including colour patterns, textural effects and nanoscale structures that produce colour, combine to influence pollinating animal behaviour and therefore plant reproductive success.
 We use a combination of molecular genetic, evolutionary and behavioural ecology approaches in our work.

 I teach on the Garden’s education programme, particularly in the Cambridge Certificate in Practical Horticulture and Plantsmanship.
 Within the University I also lecture in the first year of the Natural Sciences Tripos (in the course “Evolution and Behaviour”) and in third year Plant Sciences.